Aarya0310/weather-smart-scheduler/README.md

-# Weather-smart-scheduler

-# 🌤️ Smart Scheduler: Air Quality and Weather Integrated Task Suggestion App
+# 🌤️ Weather-smart-scheduler: Air Quality and Weather Integrated Task Suggestion App

 This Capstone Project is a Flask-based web application that integrates **real-time weather and air quality (AQI)** data to generate smart task suggestions for users in different cities.
 It stores suggestions in a local database and allows mock checkout functionality.